yievia/yievia/README.md

 ## Hi there, I'm Xin Yie 👋

-🎓 **Master of Data Science student at Universiti Malaya**
+🎓 **MSc Data Science, Universiti Malaya**
 🌏 Based in Malaysia
-📊 Interested in data science, machine learning, and analytics for real-world decision making
+📊 Data science, machine learning, and analytics for real-world decision making

 ---

 ## 🚀 About Me

-With a background in biotechnology and scientific research, I focus on applying data science methods to understand complex systems and support practical decision making.
+With a background in biotechnology and scientific research, I apply data science methods to analyze complex systems and support data-driven decisions.

-My work spans econometric modeling, machine learning, and data analytics, combining structured analysis with domain knowledge.
-I enjoy building reproducible workflows and translating data insights into actionable strategies.
+My work spans time-series modeling, machine learning, and data analytics, combining structured analysis with domain knowledge.
+I focus on building reproducible workflows, interpretable models, and practical analytics solutions.

 ---